 In 2023, the trademark process timeline to registration can take between twelve to eighteen months at the United States Patent and Trademark Office (“USPTO”).
 The good news is that trademark registration is retroactive to the filing date.
 As a result, if you start early, your protection will reach back in time to the date you filed your application.
 Syed Law can help you can stay ahead of the curve as applications filed during the COVID-19 Pandemic wind down.
 Below, I have provided a bird’s eye view of the timeline, so you can see the full picture.

 1. Trademark Process Timeline

-As of writing in 2022, the minimum process time is now twelve months, and the maximum time is eighteen months.
+As of writing, for 2023, the minimum process time is now twelve months, and the maximum time is eighteen months.

 - From the Examining Attorney to Publication on the Official Gazette: 1-3 months

 - From the Official Gazette to Registration Certificate: 1-3 months